michailgialousis/Wifi-Doctor/README.md

-# WiFI - Doctor
+# 📡 WiFi Doctor

-WiFi Doctor is a Python tool that helps you monitor, analyze, and visualize your Wi-Fi network , with purposes :
+**WiFi Doctor** is a Python tool that helps you monitor, analyze, and visualize your Wi-Fi network.
+Its main purposes include:

-    (i) Scan nearby Wi-Fi networks
+1. **Scanning** nearby Wi-Fi networks

-    (ii) Analyze signal strength, channel overlap, and traffic
+2. **Analyzing** signal strength, channel overlap, and network traffic

-    (iii) Detect performance issues like jitter, interference, or congestion
+3. **Detecting** performance issues such as jitter, interference, or congestion

-    (iv) Visualize network performance over time
+4. **Visualizing** network performance over time

 ## Description